 The Metro Chamber maintains a presence on federal issues through an engaged contract team at The Porter Group and by engaging on strategic priorities important to the growth and development of Nevada in the global economy.
 The Metro Chamber has been instrumental in several federal issues in recent years, including the designation of Tule Springs as Nevada’s first national monument and the passage of Interstate 11, which will connect Phoenix and Las Vegas (the two largest cities in the U.S. not connected by an interstate).

-The inaugural Nevada Lights Up The Capitol Evening brought in nearly one thousand people – from Congressional leaders to staff members, industry leaders, and more, to showcase Nevada’s bright lights, open spaces, and free spirits – in a fun, lively, and dynamic party environment that only Nevada can really do.
+The Nevada Lights Up The Capitol event brought in nearly one thousand people – from Congressional leaders to staff members, industry leaders, and more, to showcase Nevada’s bright lights, open spaces, and free spirits – in a fun, lively, and dynamic party environment that only Nevada can really do.

 Federal Priorities and Areas of Focus: